alert2gain/a2gapi-php/README.md

 # a2gapi-php
 Code sample that illustrates how to communicate with A2G API from PHP

-Sample that shows how to connect with Alert2Gain's API with PHP code.

 <b>Welcome!</b>

 This code is meant to be used to connect from PHP with Alert2Gain's API for InputStreams.
 This code simulates a weather station that generates random values for probes related to temperature and humidity, for every simulated reading a timestamp is generated and formatted.